-5) The board will provide a final written decision within 30 days of the decision to grant an appeal, unless further investigation is necessary or the hearing necessitates that more time be taken to respond.
+- 2) A hearing will be conducted pursuant to policy 2500, Hearings Before the Board. - 3) The board will provide a final written decision within 30 days of receiving the appeal unless further investigation is necessary. ~~or the hearing necessitates that more time be taken to respond.~~ b.
+Discretionary Appeals